Pixisoft/Documents/docs/UnityAS/PackageExporter/README.md

 Once the `.unityignore` file is generated, the according package export button should appear.

-### 🎉 Done, and Enjoy! :partying_face:
+### 🎉 Done, and Enjoy! 🥳

-Now you can manage as many packages you want to export! :tada:
+Now you can manage as many packages you want to export! 🎉

 ## `.unityignore` File Example